 Richard Strauss’ tour de force, Ariadne auf Naxos, tells the story of a wealthy man who has assembled two groups of performers in his home – a group of opera singers preparing for a serious opera, and a troupe of comedians scheduled to perform an Italian comedy.
 As time grows short, the patron demands that the opera and the comedy be performed together, leading to an array of unexpected – and ultimately very satisfying - results.
 Celebrated director Francesca Zambello’s production debuted at the Glimmerglass Festival, and re-imagines the playful and passionate tale in a rural barn setting.
 Glorious music and vocal fireworks from an ensemble cast led by soprano Alexandra LoBianco, tenor Jonathan Burton, soprano Jeni Houser, and mezzo-soprano Aleks Romano bring this romantic tale of backstage hijinks to life.

 Verdi’s tragic heroine takes center stage in one of the most frequently performed operas of all time – La traviata.
 Violetta Valery, a courtesan who knows she will soon die, falls in love with the handsome Alfredo, but – as often happens in opera - their happiness cannot last.
 Soprano Marina Costa-Jackson, who took first place in 2015 in the Metropolitan Opera’s National Council Auditions, takes the stage as Violetta.
-American tenor René Barbera (who delighted audiences in Austin Opera productions of The Daughter of the Regiment and The Elixir of Love) will make his role debut as Alfredo.
+American tenor Scott Quinn will make his Austin Opera debut as Alfredo.
 Michael Chioldi performs the pivotal role of Alfredo’s father, Giorgio.

 Our subscription packages are designed to suit any budget or schedule!

 Subscribers also receive an array of exclusive benefits.